 - Fully restored example of the ultimate Shelby Mustang, the GT500 “King of the Road”

-- Equipped from the factory with power steering, power front disc brakes, and 3.50:1 Traction-Lok rear axle
+- Equipped from the factory with power steering, power front disc brakes, interior décor group, shoulder harnesses, tilt-away steering wheel, and 3.50:1 Traction-Lok rear axle

-- Accompanied by original build sheet and copy of report by marque experts Marti Auto Works
+- Accompanied by copy of a report by marque experts Marti Auto Works and listed in the Shelby American Automobile Club registry